silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 ## Hyphenation

-Hyphenation is used as a refinement to normal line breaking in that it gives more line break opportunities, and thus allows a layout engine to make justified text look more balanced without excessively wide inter word spaces.
+[Hyphenation][hyphenation] is used as a refinement to normal line breaking in that it gives more line break opportunities, and thus allows a layout engine to make justified text look more balanced without excessively wide inter word spaces.
 It also provides a second level of line breaking in terms that hyphenation points are considered secondary to the primary inter word line break.

-Hyphenation points can be inserted into a text manually through the use of the soft hyphen character (SHY U+00AD).
-This character disappears unless at the end of a line when it becomes a hyphen, and it also tells a line breaking engine that this is a hyphen point.

-Inserting soft hyphens is hard work and gets in the way of other processes like searching.
-Most typesetting engines therefore, allow for a more automated approach whereby they use either a word list or some other language specific algorithms to decide on hyphenation points when such a decision is needed.

-See also [Hyphenation][hyphenation].

 ## Dictionary